 “Leave me alone!”

 “I cannot live you alone, everybody is worried, they have been knocking on your door and you are not opening it.
 Your friends have been coming and you have been shouting leave me alone!
 Get lost.
 If you don’t open.
-I swear! in the morning I will call police!”
+I swear! in the morning I will call the police!”

-Kola stopped responding, the landlord knocked some more then retired.
+Kola stopped responding, the landlord knocked some more, then retired.

 The sound of Egbere’s crying never stopped being annoying, it was one of those sounds that you never got used to.

 As soon as the 7th day broke.
-Kola emptied out his Ghana must go bag of the few clothes he had, put his mat in it, opened his door and ran as far as he could away from home.
+Kola emptied out his Ghana must go bag of the few clothes he had, put his mat in it, opened his door, and ran as far as he could away from home.
 He ran to the safest place he could think of.
 The garbage dumping site. his eyes were red and sunken, he looked and smelled like a mad man, but the guards recognized him and let him in after he told them that he was looking for his house key.

 He walked to the deepest part of the dumping ground.
 The guards kept their eyes on him, he looked like he was searching for something, but the truth was the garbage seemed to be coming to life.
 He could see the maggots smiling at him, they looked bigger.
 He walked faster but slowed down every time he saw a happy maggot.
 When he got as far as he could, he sat down on clean earth then he heard his stomach grumble, and all of a sudden he began to notice food all around him.
 So he dug in, even the maggots tasted like chicken.

 The guards who had been watching him, knew at once that he had turned mad, they wasted no time in calling Aro, a mental hospital.
-They did not need to hold him down, he looked like he had no plan of leaving, and they wandered what had turned the quiet Kola that they knew, mad.
+They did not need to hold him down, he looked like he had no plan of leaving, and they wondered what had turned the quiet Kola that they knew, mad.

 In the morning Kola woke up in a green room.
 He looked around, he was not alone, there were other people; lying down, chained to their beds.
 He tried to feel around for his mat and realized that it was gone.

 “My Mat!
-My Mat o!!!!” he screamed, then screamed some more, waking up the other room mates.
+My Mat o!!!!” he screamed, then screamed some more, waking up the other roommates.

 A nurse rushed in “You are awake.”

-“Where is my mat?”he asked the nurse
+“Where is my mat?” he asked the nurse

 “There is no mat.”